chevdor/ruled_labels/README.md

           Running checks on 2 labels: B0, A1
             FAILED  Some topics (X labels)
             PASSED  Exactly one visibility label
-            PASSED  Note Worthy need one Prio label PASSED  Note Worthy implies no J label PASSED  Exclude all Ds
+            FAILED  Note Worthy need one Prio label PASSED  Note Worthy implies no J label PASSED  Exclude all Ds
             FAILED  Require all of J
+            FAILED  Require 1 P and no X
     FAILED  chevdor/glabel v0.1.0 for labels B0, A1

 ## Vscode yaml

-Add to the yaml pluggin config:
+Add to the [yaml pluggin](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) (by RedHat) config:

     "yaml.customTags": [
         "!none_of sequence",